i-on-project/repohouse/code/js/README.md

 The application only environment variable is the `PORT` variable, which is used to set the port where the application is served, per default it's set to `3000`.

-The `NGROK_URI` variable is only used for development purposes, to set the backend URL, to avoid CORS issues.

-Both variables are set in the `webpack.config.js` file.
+This variable is set in the `webpack.config.js` file.

 ### How to..